 Radiation Side Effects

 There are no alternative or complementary therapies that have been shown to prevent or cure bladder cancer.
 Ongoing research studies are examining the role of green tea or broccoli sprouts as potential complementary treatments.
+Consult your doctor before starting any such "therapies".

 Bladder Cancer Survival Rates